A proof of Generalized Connected Wedge Theorem: Geometric Proof Using General Relativity

 For Possibility (3), we have a combination of the previous two cases.
 A similar analysis does not lead to contradiction.
 We leave out the details to the reader.

-For possibility (4), if the ridge $R$ and the ridge $T$ have multiple intersection points, then we obtain a similar geometric structure as that discussed in Possibility $(1)$ from the part of $R$ between the first intersection point and the last intersection point (Figure \ref{fig:cut_ridge_marginal_multip}(b)), and therefore we derive a similar contradiction.
+For possibility (4), if the ridge $R$ and the ridge $T$ have multiple intersection points, then we obtain a similar geometric structure as that discussed in Possibility $(1)$ from the part of $R$ between the first intersection point and the last intersection point (Figure \ref{fig:cut_ridge_marginal_multip}(b)).
+We therefore exclude this scenario with a similar contradiction.

-When the ridge $R$ and the ridge $T$ intersect at exactly one point $p$, $S_E=\{p\}$ and $|R_X|=|T_Y|=0$.
+When the ridge $R$ and the ridge $T$ intersect at exactly one point $p$, $\mathcal{S}_E=\{p\}$ and $|R_X|=|T_Y|=0$.
 Combining \eqref{eq:ridge_1} and \eqref{eq:ridge_2}, we have

 where $|F|$ include all null geodesic endpoints on all four partial null sheets.
 One can reach the same conclusion using \eqref{eq:ridge_case2}.
-Equation \eqref{eq:SE_1p} implies that $\ew(W_1\cup W_2)$ is either disconnected or marginal, contradicting the assumption that $\ew(W_1 \cup W_2)$ is connected. \end{proof}
+Equation \eqref{eq:SE_1p} implies that $\ew(W_1\cup W_2)$ is either disconnected or marginal, contradicting the assumption that $\ew(W_1 \cup W_2)$ is connected.
+Possibility $(4)$ is thus excluded.
+This completes the proof. \end{proof}